 The underground ventilation system consists of centrifugal exhaust fans, two identical HEPA-28 filter assemblies arranged in parallel, isolation dampers, a filter bypass arrangement, two skid-29 mounted HEPA-filter assemblies arranged in parallel, and associated ductwork.
 The fans, 30 connected by the ductwork to the underground exhaust shaft so that they can independently 31 draw air through the Exhaust Shaft, are divided into three groups.
-One group consists of three 32 main exhaust fans, two of which are utilized to provide the nominal air flow of 425,000 standard 33 ft per minute (scfm) throughout the WIPP facility underground during normal (unfiltered) 34 operation.
-One main fan may be operated in the alternate mode to provide 260,000 scfm 35 underground ventilation flow.
+One group consists of three 32 main exhaust fans, two of which are utilized to provide the nominal air flow of 425,000 standard 33 ft3 per minute (scfm) sufficient airflow throughout the WIPP facility underground during normal 34 (unfiltered) operation.
+One main fan may be operated in the alternate mode to provide 260,000 35 scfm underground ventilation flow.
 These fans are located near the Exhaust Shaft.
-The second group 36 consists of three filtration fans, and each can provide 60,000 scfm of air flow.
+The second 36 group consists of three filtration fans, and each can provide 60,000 scfm of air flow.
 These fans, 37 located at the Exhaust Filter Building, can be operated in the filtration mode, where exhaust is 38 diverted through HEPA filters, or in the reduced or minimum ventilation mode, where air is not 39 drawn through the HEPA filters.
 The third group consists of two skid-mounted filtration fans and 40

-1 HEPA-filter assemblies, each of which can provide approximately 23,000 scfm of air flow.
-The

-2 skid-mounted filtration fan and HEPA-filter assemblies, referred to as the Interim Ventilation fan has been installed to ventilate uncontaminated areas in the North and Construction Circuits.
-This system is referred to as the Supplemental Ventilation System (SVS) and will be used in

-3 System (IVS) located south of the Exhaust Filter Building, are only operated in filtration mode, serve as an unfiltered exhaust shaft for the North and Construction Circuits.
-A portion of the

-4 where exhaust is diverted through HEPA filters.
-In addition to the surface fans, an underground the Disposal Circuit, if needed.
-In this case, the air from the Disposal Circuit will continue to be exhausted through the HEPA filtration system.
+HEPA-filter assemblies, each of which can provide approximately 23,000 scfm of air flow.
+The 1 2 skid-mounted filtration fan and HEPA-filter assemblies, referred to as the Interim Ventilation System (IVS) located south of the Exhaust Filter Building, are only operated in filtration mode, 3 where exhaust is diverted through HEPA filters.
+In addition to the surface fans, an underground 4 fan has been installed to ventilate uncontaminated areas in the North and Construction Circuits.
+5 This system is referred to as the Supplemental Ventilation System (SVS) and will be used in 6 conjunction with IVS (as shown in Figure A2-9b).
+When this fan is operating, the Salt Shaft will 7 serve as an unfiltered exhaust shaft for the North and Construction Circuits.
+A portion of the 8 airflow provide by the SVS to the Construction Circuit can also be used to provide fresh air to 9 the Disposal Circuit, if needed.
+In this case, the air from the Disposal Circuit will continue to be 10 exhausted through the HEPA filtration system.
+11

-6 This system is referred to as the Supplemental Ventilation System (SVS) and will be used in 7 conjunction with IVS (as shown in Figure A2-9b).
-When this fan is operating, the Salt Shaft will

-9 airflow provide by the SVS to the Construction Circuit can also be used to provide fresh air to

-The underground mine ventilation is designed to supply sufficient quantities of air to all areas of the repository.
-During normal operating mode (simultaneous mining and waste emplacement operations), approximately 140,000 actual ft (3,962 m) per min can be supplied to the panel area.
-This quantity is necessary in order to support the level of activity and the pieces of diesel

-16 equipment that are expected to be in operation.
+The underground mine ventilation is designed to supply sufficient quantities of air to all areas of the repository requiring ventilation.
+During normal operating mode (simultaneous mining and waste emplacement operations), approximately 140,000 actual ft3 (3,962 m3) per min sufficient ventilation airflow can be supplied to the panel area from the underground ventilation system.
+This quantity Ventilation airflow is necessary in order to support the level of activity and the pieces of diesel equipment that are expected to be in operation.